Learn something new every day

 A reducible hernia is a lump or protrusion of the intestine though the wall that contains it that can be pushed back into place.
 This type of hernia differs from a non-reducible hernia, which cannot be gently manipulated back into a sac in the groin or stomach.
-Even though a reducible hernia responds to manual pressure, it requires surgery to close the opening in the hernial sac.
+Even though this type of hernia responds to manual pressure, it requires surgery to close the opening in the hernial sac.

 It is possible for reducible hernias to occur in three main parts of the body.
 An inguinal hernia is the most common type and shows up in the groin when part of the intestine bulges through a weakened muscle.
 When the intestine pushes through an area where the thigh meets the body, it is a femoral hernia.
 A hernia common in newborns is called an umbilical hernia, where part of the gut protrudes from the belly button.